openshift-storage-scale/aws-ibm-gpfs-playground/README.md

 ### Check your Python version

-Ensure at least `Python v3.13.x` installed.
+Ensure at least `Python v3.13.x` is installed.
 You can use [uv](https://docs.astral.sh/uv/guides/install-python/) to manage Python versions or use your distro's package manager.

 ### Set up a virtualenv